npm/rfcs/accepted/0000-validate-signatures.md

-We want to make it possible for third-party npm registries (e.g. GitHub Packages, Artifactory, Verdaccio etc) to start signing published packages and allow the CLI to validate these signatures with minimal user intervention.
+We want to make it possible for third-party npm registries (e.g. GitHub Packages, Artifactory, Verdaccio etc) to start signing published packages and allow the CLI to verify these signatures with minimal user intervention.

 #### Setting up package signing on a third-party npm registry: